-12 The consumer must provide a collection consent for the accredited person to collect their data from a CDR participant and a use consent for the accredited person to use that CDR data.
+&lt;sup>15 The consumer must provide a collection consent for the accredited person to collect their data from a CDR participant and a use consent for the accredited person to use that CDR data.
 See Chapter C (Consent) for further information.

-13 CDR Rules, subrules 4.3(4) and 4.3A(5).
-If the consumer does not also withdraw their use consent, the accredited person may continue to use the CDR data it has already collected to provide the requested goods or services.
-See the note under CDR Rule 4.3(4), and the CDR principal could continue to disclose CDR data it had already collected to the CDR representative and the CDR representative could use it to provide the requested goods or services (see the note under CDR Rules, subrule 4.3A(5)).
-See further CDR Rules, rule 4.18A for ongoing notification requirements in this circumstance.
+&lt;sup>16 CDR Rules, subrules 4.3(4) and 4.3A(5).
+If the consumer does not also withdraw their use consent, the accredited person may continue to use the CDR data it has already collected to provide the requested goods or services (see the note under CDR Rule 4.3(4)), and the CDR principal could continue to disclose CDR data it had already collected to the CDR